-Our people: creating an environment where people flourish and grow in line with their aspirations
+Our people: creating an environment where people flourish and grow in line with their aspirations.

 Charter Hall also measures how effectively it engages with customers and conduct annual customer surveys, using these insights to develop actionable improvements.
+More information on how we engage with our stakeholders can be found in our annual Sustainability Report at www.charterhall.com.au/sustainability.